Register Now! Online International Roundtable on Indigenous Children's Voices & Rights - Sat 9 Aug, 2025

 In a remarkable feat of determination and environmental commitment, VoFG Child Ambassador Nico Roman Cordonier-Gehring embarked on a 67-kilometer paddling journey from Cambridge to the sea to raise funds for charities dedicated to combating climate change and protecting children´s rights.

-“As wildfires, heatwaves and floods worsen, I am desperately concerned about the terrible impacts of climate change on our local fenlands and our natural systems worldwide, and on the most vulnerable people - especially children.
-Rather than staying sad and angry, though, this summer I decided to kayak from Cambridge where I live to the sea, to raise funds for local and global charities who are trying to protect children's rights and nature from the impacts of climate change,” shared Nico.
+As wildfires, heatwaves and floods worsen, I am desperately concerned about the terrible impacts of climate change on our local fenlands and our natural systems worldwide, and on the most vulnerable people - especially children.
+Rather than staying sad and angry, though, this summer I decided to kayak from Cambridge where I live to the sea, to raise funds for local and global charities who are trying to protect children’s rights and nature from the impacts of climate change.

 The courageous journey began early morning, with Nico pushing off from the Cam.
-Armed with determination, a strong sense of purpose, and the support of friends and family, he set his sight on completing the two-day 67-kilometer course.
+Armed with determination, a strong sense of purpose, and the support of friends and family, he set his sights on completing the two-day 67-kilometre course.
 The journey was as much a test of his physical endurance as it was a testament to his unwavering commitment to advocating for the rights of nature and children.

 Nico was determined not just to complete the journey but also to raise funds for local and global charities.
 He set up an online fundraiser that garnered an outpouring of support from inspired individuals all over the world, surpassing his initial goal of £2,000 and raising more than £4,000 in donations!